What Does Happiness Feel Like? Here’s The Real Answer

 - Positive outlook: Happiness can also lead to a positive outlook on life, making you feel optimistic about the future and able to see the good in difficult situations.

-- Sense of fulfillment: Being happy can bring a sense of fulfillment and purpose, making you feel like you’re living a meaningful life.
+- Sense of fulfillment: Being happy can bring a sense of fulfillment, contentment, and purpose, making you feel like you’re living a meaningful life.

 - Connectedness: Happiness can also bring a feeling of connectedness to others, making you feel more connected to the people and communities around you.